ic005k/Xiasl/README.md

 # QtiASL-- open source cross-platform DSDT&SSDT integrated development environment

-The original intention of writing this tool is to improve the dsdt editor ecology under win and linux platforms.

-At present, it can be used to extract and edit dsdt files under win or winpe, and it can also be used to write and debug dsdt and ssdt under mac or Linux.

 ## Basic features include but are not limited to:

 * Smooth and efficient editing environment, tens of thousands or even hundreds of thousands of lines of code can be edited very smoothly